 If you checked any of the boxes, be aware that research proposals with potential military applications or involving dual-use items must comply with Ghent University’s dual-use research policy.
-Check our website in Dutch or English for more information on this policy.
+Check this webpage for more information on this policy.
 Research proposals of an exclusive military nature are not eligible for BOF or IOF funding.

-There is a legal obligation to apply for an export license if goods, software or technical knowledge mentioned on the European Union dual-use control list is shared outside of the EU, be it during the research (e.g. with research partners) or when you’re exploiting the research results.
-Check our website to determine whether you’re working on technology mentioned on the European Union list.
+There is a legal obligation to apply for an export license if goods, software or technical knowledge mentioned on the European Union dual-use control list is shared outside of the EU, be it during the research (e.g., with research partners) or when you’re exploiting the research results.
+Check this webpage to determine whether you’re working on technology mentioned on the European Union list.
 Sharing may include the publication of the research results in scientific journals or papers or during visits abroad.
 The Dual-Use Contact Point will handle the administration.

-- research or activities with potential military applications, i.e. involving the military or partners active in the defense industry, funded by the military or by partners active in the defense industry, useful for military purposes or for the development or delivery of nuclear, radiological, chemical or biological weapons;
+- useful for military purposes or for the development or delivery of nuclear, radiological, chemical or biological weapons.

 The Dual-Use Contact Point checks whether research proposals and/or collaborations are in accordance with legal obligations and the university’s dual-use policy.